dankmeme01/globed/README.md

 * Show where the player is even if they're off-screen (percentage)
 * Show animation for robot & spider icons

-If you can help with any of those, feel free to make a PR!
+If you can help with any of those, feel free to make a PR

+## Special thanks

+Thank you [Geode](https://geode-sdk.org/) and everybody in [Geode discord server](https://discord.gg/9e43WMKzhp) who helped me whenever I had issues.
+This is my first ever mod for Geometry Dash, and I am generally not very experienced in C++, so I've had a lot of difficulty with it.